Docmosis/tornado-docker/README.md

 - `mailUseSsl`
   Enable SSL security on the connection to the mail server.
 Default false.

+- `mailSecurityProtocols`
+  Specify the security protocols to use (comma separated) (default TLSv1.2.
+Blank value means use JVM default).

 - `mailConnectRetryMaxTimes`
   Set the maximum number of attempts to connect to the mail server.
   Default 2.